Here’s What You Need to Know About Koh Ngai!

 Thanya Beach Resort is one of the top-rated hotels on Koh Ngai.
 The luxury wooden bungalows come with air-conditioner, refrigerator, kettle, and a private bathroom.
 There is an outdoor pool and Thai massage at the resort too.
 The resort is located at the southern end of Main Beach, which is also the best beach for sunrise.
 You will find the Sea Breeze Bar nearby which is great for a late afternoon drink.

 Check Deals on Agoda Now: Paradise Beach Resort

-Koh Ngai Resort is significantly cheaper than the other resort on Main Beach.
-Although it is located on the east coast, it is not actually on Main Beach but another small cove.
+Koh Ngai Resort is significantly cheaper than the other resorts on Main Beach.
+Although it is located on the east coast, it actually not on Main Beach but on another small cove.
 It can be quite difficult to reach the resort by foot during high tide.
 I have also heard that food at this resort is about 20% more than at the hotels on Main Beach.